Thank you for an amazing Reconnect Week 2020!

 - Provide an opportunity to do a joint service project with an alumni association

-- Plan a Rotary Foundation fundraiser and invite alumni to contribute for Alumni Day of Giving on 9 October, 2019
+- Plan a Rotary Foundation fundraiser and invite alumni to contribute for an Alumni Day of Giving.

 - Host a Reconnect Week event that welcomes alumni and Rotarians to interact with each other like a dinner or gathering